What is Religion ?

 Religion typically involves the belief in a god, doesn’t it?
 Mono-theism is the belief in ONE god, such as the God of the bible.
 Poly-theism, is the belief in MANY gods, such as in Hinduism, which is idolatry.
-And then there is Human-theism (or Humanism for short) is the belief that man is his OWN god.
+And then there is Human-theism (or Humanism for short) which is basically the belief that man is his OWN god, which again is idolatry.

 Speaking of Human-ism, here’s a definition of religion, from a purely humanistic point of view .. “a pursuit or interest to which someone ascribes supreme importance”.
 Whatever is most important to you, would be your religion.
 For the philanthropist, his/her religion could be an attempt to relieve all pain and suffering from the world.
 That would be a very noble pursuit of interest, or a very noble “religion”.

-“The belief in, and the worship of, a superhuman controlling power, especially a god, or gods”.
+“The belief in, and the worship of, a superhuman controlling power”

 “Belief in, or worship of, or obedience to, a supernatural power or powers, considered to be divine, or to have control of human destiny”.

 “Fear and reverence of a god or gods, which consists in ceremonies, and disciplines”.

 You’ve probably heard people say..
 “I’m not religious, but I’m spiritual”.
 As if there’s something “wrong” with being religious.
 Being “religious” is simply having reverence for God.
 And I suppose, to some people, that’s wrong.
 But really, what people have against religion, is the “discipline” part of it.
 But the fact remains, that if you’re going to have reverence for God, then you must discipline yourself.
 And you must discipline yourself, according to God’s precepts, not according to your own fanciful ideas.

 But basically, your “religion” is your belief about God, and your response to that belief.
 So in that respect, even atheism is a “religion”.
 It’s how a person feels about the existence of God.